raggedkarma/mecha-prime/Core/Core.md

 This pool is resets to empty, with various character actions increasing the number of dice in this pool.

 ####2.2 Ranges
 While it specifically relevant only to combat conflicts, the distance between combatants begins to apply.
-There are only three broad *Ranges* to a combat:
+There are only three broad *Range* bands to a combat:

 Close Quarters (CQ)
-:	This is incredibly close, up to a few metres.
-The range of a punch or very crude firearms.
+:	This is very close, up to a few metres.
+The range of a punch, jets of liquid, or very crude firearms.

 Firefight (FF)
-:	The majority of combat takes place at this range, and so the majority of weapons are effective within this distance.
+:	The majority of combat takes place at this range, and so the majority of weapons are optimised for these distances.

 Extreme (EX)
 :	The furthest shots that can be taken, often remote-targetted.